jbcodeforce/vuejs-studies/docs/index.md

 </plugin>
 ```

-* could add a maven profile to update the UI dependencies, but could also be done by vue and yarn build.
+* Could add a maven profile to update the UI dependencies, but could also be done by `Vue` and `yarn` build.
 * Add a build UI maven profile,

 ```xml